Your risk of experiencing a broken bone increases as you age.

 This is something a physical therapist can help with by guiding you in exercises and lifestyle changes that can decrease your risk.

-You may also want to consult with a licensed dietician to see if changes in your diet can improve mineral absorption needed to keep bones strong.
+You may also want to consult with a dietician or nutritionist to see if changes in your diet can improve mineral absorption necessary for strong bones.

 How Can Physical Therapy Help With Osteopenia?

-Your physical therapist will be able to create a personalized treatment plan for you that takes into account your lifestyle, needs, and goals.
+Your physical therapist will create a personalized treatment plan for you that takes into account your lifestyle, needs, and goals.

-They’ll take any other physical issues or conditions you may have as well.
+They’ll consider any other physical issues or conditions you may have as well.

-As you progress through physical therapy, your physical therapist can tailor your program by adding exercises to help your bones grow stronger.
+As you progress through physical therapy, your physical therapist can alter your program by adding exercises to help your bones grow stronger.

 Typically, exercise will focus on posture guidance and gait training, vestibular therapy to address poor balance issues, stretches, and strengthening exercises.